0xmetaschool/Learning-Projects/Create a Fungible Token on Algorand with JS I Metaschool/5 Let’s Wrap It Up/1 Let’s Wrap It Up.md

 You have gained the knowledge to write and deploy your own fungible token on the Algorand Blockchain using the Javascript programming language.

+## ⚒️ A small yet important request:

+This is a 100% open-source project like all the other projects on our platform.
+You can find the tutorial markdown files [here](https://github.com/0xmetaschool/Learning-Projects/tree/main/Create%20a%20Fungible%20Token%20on%20Algorand%20with%20JS%20I%20Metaschool).
+If you find any issues in the course, please feel free to resolve it.
+We, at Metaschool, love love love contributions by our community and acknowledge the contributors on our [Discord](https://discord.com/invite/vbVMUwXWgc) and GitHub, too.

+While you’re contributing:

+1. Don’t forget to star ⭐️ our repository.
+We will be very thankful! ❤️
+2. We are a completely free platform and we aim to stay the same, so please consider following us on [X](https://bit.ly/fung-algo-twitter) and [LinkedIn](https://bit.ly/fung-algo-linkedin) as well. 🫶

 ## 🎊 Congratulations

 You have completed the tutorial and are now equipped with the foundational knowledge to start exploring the exciting world of blockchain and token development on the Algorand Blockchain.